brianepv1/ServerBasePoke/README.md

 ## Base

+### Note:

+>Some files were deleted or not pushed for the limitations of github

 Src folder means all the necessary thing to run your compile base in a windows server (This only work on windows) here a list of things that you can do in this folder:

 - Add new feature